 Thankfully, Chris was always there to hear Pax out.
 After a lot of reflection, the father and son decided that Pax required something different from what the “normal” rehab centers offered.
 The only way by which Pax could heal himself from his addiction was by countering it with knowledge and peace instead of pessimism and humiliation.
 With this new way of thinking, they looked for information regarding alternative ways of treating addictions.

 After a lot of careful research, the two gained a deeper understanding of what addictions involve.
 The father and son created a blend of aspects of both Eastern and Western ways of approaching addiction to form an entirely new form of modern holistic treatment that worked for every psychological and physical aspect of addiction.
 Pax could now understand the four major factors that lead to his addiction and eliminate them with nothing but natural medicines and a holistic philosophy.
-The issue and its cure had both been with him the entire time.

 Once Pax had healed himself of his addictions, he and Chris founded Passages Malibu in 2001 as a way of sharing his new holistic concepts with others.
 As every addiction is different, Passages Malibu made use of an approach that involves a custom method for each’s specific issues.
 There was no other California based rehab center like it.
 The unconventional but effective approach was a huge hit, and Passages Malibu has now helped thousands of clients recover from addictions, with lots more flocking to Malibu each year to receive the same help.